biomedicalinformaticsgroup/Sargasso/docs/example_usage.rst

 The BAM files in the ``filtered_reads`` directory are the final output of the *species-separator* pipeline.
 These can then be taken as input to further downstream analyses, for example for read counting and differential expression.

 In addition, two further log files are written.
 In the ``filtered_reads`` directory, ``overall_filtering_summary.txt`` contains per-sample statistics describing the reads that were assigned to each genome, or were rejected as ambiguous.
-In the top-level ``test_results`` directory, ``execution_record.txt`` contains a record of the command line options that were passed to *species-separator*, and the date and time of execution.
+In the top-level ``test_results`` directory, ``execution_record.txt`` contains a record of the command line options that were passed to *Sargasso*, and the date and time of execution.